The Spanish legislature

 The two leaders will hold a joint event in Barcelona to defend the unity of the left.

-Rufián's proposal involves establishing "three or four common programmatic points" for the left and having the parties run province by province.
-"Each one in their own home, and antifascism, the right to self-determination, and the improvement of living conditions, for everyone," he declared solemnly at the event in Madrid, where he opened the door to forming a joint parliamentary group in the Congress of Deputies.
+Rufián's proposal involves establishing "three or four common programmatic points" for the left and having the parties present themselves province by province.
+"Each one in their own house, and antifascism, the right to self-determination, and the improvement of living conditions, in everyone's," he solemnly declared at the event in Madrid, where he opened the door to forming a joint parliamentary group in the Congress of Deputies.

-The proposal from the ERC spokesperson does not have the endorsement of the ERC leadership, nor does it have the support of the majority of the parties to which it appeals.
+The ERC spokesperson's proposal does not have the endorsement of the ERC leadership, nor does it have the support of the majority of the parties to which he is appealing.
 Not even in the summer,when he launched the proposalNor now, but Rufián does not back down from his commitment to forming a broad left-wing and sovereignist front that tries to stop the far right with an eye on the next general elections.
 "ERC will be presented under the acronym ERC""This is what the Republicans' general secretary, Elisenda Alamany, emphasized at a press conference just before the event in Madrid."

 Tardà's endorsement alone